dhis2/cli/packages/utils/src/cmds/schema/README.md

 ## Diff

 Diffs DHIS2-schemas.
-Can use running DHIS2 instances as input, which will download the schemas and diff these.
+Can use running DHIS2 instances as input, which will download the schemas and diff these, providing a a variety of [formats](#--format).
 This is useful to show changes between versions / revisions.
 Can also use files from the [*fetch*](#fetch)-command.

 ### Usage

 #### Examples
+**Note** that these examples assume that you have setup the [configuration](#configuration)-file with `baseUrl: https://play.dhis2.org`

 Basic usage; downloads schemas from the [play](https://play.dhis2.org/)-server and outputs a format akin to `git diff` to the terminal.
 ```bash
 d2 utils schema diff /2.31 /2.32dev